Voting by Incarcerated Electors

 Counting of votes

-The ballots of incarcerated electors are counted at the same time as those of Canadian residents temporarily absent from their electoral districts, Canadian citizens temporarily residing outside Canada and Canadian Forces electors, provided they have been received at Elections Canada in Ottawa no later than 6:00 p.m., Ottawa time, on polling day.
+The ballots of incarcerated electors are counted at the same time as those of Canadian residents temporarily absent from their electoral districts, Canadian citizens residing outside Canada and Canadian Forces electors, provided they have been received at Elections Canada in Ottawa no later than 6:00 p.m., Eastern Time, on polling day.
 The counting of special ballots is conducted under the supervision of the Special Voting Rules Administrator.
 The counting procedures are described below.

 - The counting of special ballots shall commence on the 5th day before polling day, or on a day set by the Chief Electoral Officer.